JanisE/greasemonkey-endomondo-design/README.md

 This is just an example, a base for further adjustments you can do by yourself.

-Go to "Tools -> Greasemonkey -> Manage User Scripts... -> Greasemonkey EndomondoDesign -> Edit this User Script" and edit the CSS adjustments as you see fit.
+In Firefox, go to "Tools -> Greasemonkey -> Manage User Scripts... -> Greasemonkey EndomondoDesign -> Edit this User Script" and edit the CSS adjustments as you see fit.